karnakvt/CollectedWriting/07 2 months later.md

 As they turned to leave, a tall, hooded figure stepped before them.
 Looking up to her, Clara immediately recognised the shadowed figure.
 Looking to Alec, she saw that his head was thrown back, and he was fast asleep in an enchanted slumber.
 "Titania..." she whispered.

 The faceless, shadowed figure stepped forward.
-"Excuse me for interrupting again, young Clara,"
+"Excuse me for interrupting again, dear Clara,"

 Clara tucked her chin slightly, "I can't believe... you broke it for me..."

 "I can't believe you played chicken with the cosmos," Titania's voice reverberated from the shadowed hood.
 Reaching into the folds of its cloak, the figure spoke, "A final gift from me," she said softly.
 "You're a rare mortal, Clara.
 The way your soul shines is unique in so many ways."
 From the folds of its cloak, Clara was presented with an old, intricately engraved, though elegantly plain cherrywood violin and bow.

 Clara reached out and took it, her hands trembling, "Truly...
 I thought I was going to die... is this... is..."
 Clara turned the fiddle over in her hand, inspecting the workmanship and quality.
-Her voice lost from surprise.
+Her voice lost from surprise, her hands shaking as she realised the maker.
 The signature unmistakable, Antonio Steibelt.

 Titania spoke, "... a violin.
 Crafted at my request by the pirate fiddler, Antonio Steibelt," she said simply, "A personal friend of mine, and your great grandfather.
 Using techniques only he knew, and wood supplied by the oldest woods of the feywild.
 Grown by spriggans and blessed by owlbears.
 From a wood that sings the songs of morning and whispers the hymns of night.
 Strung by silk of feyspider and played exclusively in my personal court."

 Clara's hands started trembling.
 The thing she was holding was beyond precious.
+"This violin... we... we don't have an original Steibelt... they were all thought lost..."
 Looking up, a silent question hung in her mind.
 Why?

 "Consider it a gift of goodwill, consider it an apology, consider it a parting gift or a way to honour the spirit of your dear companion.
 The fates are not finished toying with you, Clara, and seeing you succeed is of personal interest to me.
 Whether you like it or not, you still cannot channel magic yourself, and will need a patron for your upcoming trials.
 So, if it is your will, call to us again when you seek to draw on our power and we will give you gifts untold as we dance gaily to your music.
 Or, sign your soul to Yarlin and take him as your lover, wrap him around your finger and suck his magic dry.
 As a font of power, there are many patrons who will be keen to court you.
 In any case, for tonight, play for your father, and rediscover your music."
 Titania's voice giggled sweetly as the shadowy figure sucked into itself and vanished.
 A small whisper in the air, "As I said when we first met, Clara.
 A woman ought to have choices, wouldn't you say?"